-For Import or Export transactions using a CTS Interface Bid, Market Participants supply a Bid Price which indicates the bidder's willingness to be scheduled so long as the forecasted CTS Sink Price minus the forecasted CTS Source Price is greater than or equal to the dollar value specified in the Bid.
+For Import or Export transactions using a CTS Interface Bid, Market Participants supply a Bid Price which indicates the bidder's willingness to be scheduled so long as the forecasted CTS Sink Price minus the forecasted CTS Source Price is greater than or equal to the dollar value specified in Formatted: Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at:

+the Bid.
 The highest economic scheduling priority than can be supplied by Market Participant using a CTS Interface Bid is -\$1000.00.